Your ultimate pre-purchase vehicle inspection checklist

 10. If you’re not sure, seek professional help

 Fixter has a range of expert mechanics and technicians, ready and waiting in your area, to help you determine the condition of any car prior to purchase.
-For a small and sensible fee, this professional service could well save you a fortune in the long term.
+This professional service and advice could well save you a fortune in the long term.

 So, if you’re not completely sure whether or not to buy a car, protect yourself and your wallet; get one of our friendly and professional Fixter mechanics to give you the ultimate rundown when you’re faced with buying a new-to-you car.